spamzero/spamzero/README.md

 # Spam Zero

-Spam Zero is a Google Apps Script that helps minimise the clutter in your Gmail spam folder.
+Spam Zero is a Google Apps Script that helps you to minimise the clutter in your Gmail spam folder.
 It is a single javacript file that you can use as a skeleton for writing your own advanced Gmail rules & actions.

 Gmail is great at filtering spam messages, however sometimes it mistakenly flags a message as spam.
 Because of this, whenever we see Spam (3) looking at our inbox we always click on it to see if we have any important message hiding within.